 During the financial year, the Company has not paid a premium in respect of a contract to insure the auditor of the Company or any related entity.

 Shares under option

-Unissued ordinary shares of PVW Resources Limited under option at the date of this report are as follows:
+There were no unissued ordinary shares of PVW Resources Limited under option outstanding at the date of this report.